cgiliberto/notebooks/buddhism_general.md

+Huntington, C.W. and Wangchen, N. 1995. *Emptiness of Emptiness: An Introduction to Early Indian Madhyamka*.
+University of Hawaii Press.

 Lopez, D.S.
 1996. *Elaborations on Emptiness: Uses of the Heart Sutra*.
 Princeton University Press.

 Lopez, D.S. ed.
 1992. *Buddhist Hermeneutics*.
 University of Hawaii Press.